Lab1les/nfs-override/README.md

 ⚠️ actually work **only** with **.svelte** file

-run:
+run

 ``git clone https://github.com/Lab1les/nfs-override.git``

-run:
+run

 ``npm install``

-This is a cli tool, to start it run:
+This is a cli tool, to start it run

 ``npm exec override``

 It will ask for: